In a country like India, all women are obliged by the state, religion, pop culture and whatnot.

 (A modern family with a backward thinking..)

 The 'pardah' or 'purdah' system still exists, mostly in rural parts of India.
-She is been told to stay within the 'boundary', behind the curtains, inside the room.
+She's been told to stay within the 'boundary', behind the curtains, inside the room.
 Seclude yourself from public observation.
-Why?
-Because showing your skin, showing that you exist is a sin? and that will make you less than ideal..

 An inch of skin, that can be seen between my top and jeans..grabs the attention of people around me.
 They call me a 'slut'.
 But the six inches gap between my blouse and saree is ignored.
 And wearing a saree makes me an 'ideal woman'.